 - Surgery: May be warranted if the vertebra continue to slip or the pain does not improve.

-What is the probability the pain will return?
+What Are the Chances the Pain will Return?

 By: Ehren Allen, PT/Certified Manual Therapist